raphaelaviz/lxchallenge/README.md

 The project was developed in TypeScript, React, Next.js, Tailwind CSS and Cypress for testing.

-Observations: even though I very much prefer to keep the styling separated from the main code, Tailwind is heavily recommended by the Next.js framework, and its advantages can't be denied.

 ## E2E Tests

 I included 8 E2E tests (Cypress) to assure the filtering and sorting features work properly.
 As the project grows bigger and more features are added, these tests should keep the integrity of the code and avoid regressions.